mfractor/mfractor.github.io/docs/xamarin-forms/configure-binding-context.md

  * We can explicitly specify a binding context by assigning the `BindingContext` property of any Xaml element.
  * When we name our code files using the Page.xaml, Page.xaml.cs and ViewModel convention, MFractor will assume an implicit MVVM relationship.
  * Data templates use the return type of the wrapping views `ItemSource` property.
+ * We can setup a cross project  templates use the return type of the wrapping views `ItemSource` property.